Understanding Arterial Ulcer Wound Care in New York City

 Pressure Ulcers

-Caused by prolonged pressure, often in people with limited mobility.
-We treat all stages of pressure injuries to promote faster healing and reduce the chances of further complications.
+Caused by prolonged pressure, often in individuals with limited mobility.
+Our partners offer treatment options for all stages, including sacral wounds, to promote faster healing and reduce the risk of complications.

 Benefits of At-Home Wound Care